dev-0x00/PlatformOne/README.md

 For a start whatsapp is the mastermind where all the other applications submit to.

-##integrated applications include##
+## integrated applications include ##

--Twitter
+- Twitter
--linkedin
+- linkedin
--facebook
+- facebook
--youtube
+- youtube
--tiktok
+- tiktok
--discord
+- discord
--instagram
+- instagram
--telegram
+- telegram
--and any other left out
+- and any other left out